syd711/mephisto_iii/README.md

 settings for development and the actual deployment.
 * file encoding: the deployment archiver applies utf8 as default encoding for the Java process.
 If you need another one, you have to modify the callete project.
-* following the additional instruction on https://github.com/syd711/callete
+* following the additional instructions on https://github.com/syd711/callete

 # Deployment